cljstron/cljstron/README.md

 #### Resources For Library
-    ├── ['resources']                   Public HTML root directory for the renderer │   ├── [css]                       CSS directory for application │   │   └== [js]                    Compiled AOT, cache an executables for renderer │   │        ├++ [cljs-runtime]     Library and runtime for renderer │   │        ├++ manifest.json      Manifest of libraries and runtime │   │        └== lib.js             The compiled library for the renderer
-    │   ├── index.html                  Empty page to create content from javascript │   ├== lib.js                      The compiled library for main
+    ├── ['resources']                   Public HTML root directory for the renderer │   ├── [css]                       CSS directory for application │   ├== [js]                        Compiled AOT, cache an executables for renderer │   │   ├++ [cljs-runtime]          Library and runtime for renderer │   │   ├++ manifest.json           Manifest of libraries and runtime │   │   └== lib.js                  The compiled library for the renderer │   ├── index.html                  Empty page to create content from javascript
 #### Resources For Dev And Debug
     │   └== main.js                     The compiled main program of the application
 #### Sources
     └── ['src']                         Sources root
         ├── [cljstron]                  Root of cljstron library
+        │   ├── [browser]               Root for helper function for main application │   │   └── window.cljs         Windows management, containers of renderers
-        │   ├── [browser]               Root for helper function for main application │   │   ├── interop.cljs        Translate recursively JS->CLJS structures (unused)
+        │   ├── [common]                Root for helper function for both applications │   │   ├── cljjs.cljs          Translate recursively JS->CLJS structures
         │   │   ├── app.cljs            App management.
 Require, launch
         │   │   ├── plug.cljs           Plugs management.
 Require, launch
-        │   │   └── browser-window.cljs Windows management, containers of renderers
+        │   │   └── util.cljs           Some utility functions
-        │   ├── [common]                Root for helper function for both applications │   └── [renderer]              Root for helper function for renderer application
+        │   └── [renderer]              Root for helper function for renderer application
 #### Sources For Dev And Debug
         └oo [main]                      Optional main entry point.
 Activate plugs